rendertom/Scribe-Docs/interface/settings.md

 ![settings-general](../assets/interface/settings-general.png)

-- **Font library** field.
+- **Font folder** field.
 The path to the folder, where Scribe fonts are located.
+- **Download fonts** button.
+Click to download Scribe fonts.
-- **Install new fonts** button.
+- **Install fonts** button.
 Click to select and install new Scribe fonts.

 ---